Favoring continuity, China reappoints central bank governor

 He is also a co-founder and professor at Peking University’s China Center for Economic Research.

-The ruling Communist Party made a similar decision to opt for continuity in 2013, when then-PBOC governor Zhou, who already had been in the job for a decade, stayed on as governor while all other economic regulators changed.
+The party made a similar decision to opt for continuity in 2013, when then-PBOC governor Zhou, who already had been in the job for a decade, stayed on as governor while all other economic regulators changed.

 Yi’s reappointment came on the congress’s penultimate day, which also saw Xi loyalists appointed as finance minister and head of the Cabinet planning agency to carry out a program to tighten control over entrepreneurs, reduce debt risks and promote state-led technology development.
 Incumbent Wang Wentao was reappointed minister of commerce.

+Defense Minister Li Shangfu, an aerospace engineer by training, was also named one of the five state councilors, along with Minister of Public Security Wang Xiaohong and Secretary General of China’s Cabinet, known as the State Council, Wu Zhenglong.
+Shen Yiqin was the only woman named to the position and is China’s highest-ranking female politician.

+No women sit on the 24-member Politburo or its standing Committee, and the party’s more-than-200-member Central Committee is 95% male.

-A priority will be to manage corporate and household debt that Beijing worries has risen to dangerous levels.
+A priority for finance officials will be to manage corporate and household debt that Beijing worries has risen to dangerous levels.
 Tighter debt controls triggered a slump in China’s vast real estate industry in 2021, adding to the COVID-19 pandemic’s downward pressure on the economy.

 At the same time, the ruling party is trying to shift money into technology development and other strategic plans.
 That has prompted warnings too much political control over emerging industries could waste money and hamper growth.